github/codeql/docs/ql-documentation/learn-ql/advanced/monotonic-aggregates.rst

    where salary = rank[salaryRank](Employee e | managedByMe(e) | e.getSalary())
    select salary, salaryRank

-assigns, for each of my managees, their salary to ``salary``, and the rank of their salary to ``salaryRank``.
+assigns, for each person I manage, their salary to ``salary``, and the rank of their salary to ``salaryRank``.
 In our running example, the results would be:

 +------------+----------------+
 | ``salary`` | ``salaryRank`` |